Skip navigation

 • The cloud is accessible from any device: computer, smartphone, tablet, and devices not yet invented.
 In most cases, without special software (or ongoing maintenance).

 • Many cloud apps have interconnection features built in, improving collaboration amongst users.
-This can easily be done with internet technology, but is just about impossible on legacy corporate server-based software.
-As an aside, the fast pace of innovation in Social Media is possible because they are all cloud-based.
+This can easily be done with internet technology, but is just about impossible on legacy server-based or mainframe-based software.
+Software such as Zapier or Make allow for powerful automations.

 • Cloud providers are putting new capabilities online (particularly machine learning and AI) that may not have been economically feasible for you to access otherwise.